Grime's Graves: The site today

 Grime's Graves is in the care of English Heritage.
 It is open to the public and it is possible to descend a 9 m ladder and explore one of the shafts.
 There is a small exhibition area.
 This is the only shaft of its kind open to the public in Britain.

 Publications

 The full English Heritage reports on the excavations at Grime's Graves in 1971–72 are now available online through the Archaeology Data Service.
 Doctor Philip Harding FSA, later to appear in the TV programme Time Team, dug the site each summer from 1972 to 1976.

 Images

 The visitor's hut and picnic tables.

-The entrance to Pit I at Grime's Graves, the only flint mine open to the public.
+The previous entrance to Pit I at Grime's Graves, the only flint mine open to the public.

 One of the many pits at Grime's Graves.

 One of two Second World War foxholes at Grime's Graves, located between the car park and visitor's centre.

 Multimedia exhibit at the visitor's centre.